 The IRS does not consider Antarctica extraterritorial, so U.S. tax law applies.
-For further information, you can contact the IRS (www.irs.gov).
+For further information, you can visit the IRS website.
 District directors are in each state at the same address where you normally file tax returns.

 ASC Employees: Federal and state income taxes are withheld from all ASC employee paychecks.